 Our Grady faculty are experts in their fields of research and study, and they are frequently called on by media to apply their knowledge to what is going on in the world today.
-Here are where you can find just some of our #GradyExperts in the news.
+Below are places where you can find some of our #GradyExperts in the news.

 Recent Faculty Research & Accolades

 Congratulations to Ann Hollifield, professor emerita, on participating as a panelist in the plenary session at the Global Media Forum in Bonn, Germany, in late May.
 The session took place in the former German Parliament Chambers and was broadcast by Deutschewelle.